A different blog post style

 This isn’t something we want to do.
 Everyone is multitasking, doing so many things, email, scheduling twitter feeds (that don’t get read by the way), trying to look as though they have a handle on it all.
 No one does.
-When you slow down this is when you realize you don’t know and what you thought was easy isn’t.
+When you slow down, this is when you realize you don’t know and what you thought was easy isn’t.

 Technology is only going to race ahead and you have to accept that today something will be predicted as ending, and tomorrow what was supposed to end is still there.
 All this is attention getting tactics to get your attention.
-When you catch up, you slow down and then get the picture as it really is.
+When you catch up, you slow down you get the picture as it is.
 You start to recognize sales hype.
 You trust your own knowledge because you take time to research and find out the facts for yourself.

 This is tricky.